When it comes to marine collagen vs. bovine collagen, you might be wondering: Which is best? Find out why both types of collagen can work.

 What is collagen?

 At least 16 different types of collagen exist, but the majority of them are types I,II, and III.
 Each type has a different structure and function in the human body.
-Here’s a quick overview.
+Here’s a quick overview of the different types of collagen.

-- Type III (aka Type 3) promotes healthy skin and good gut health.
-It’s found inside your intestines, muscles, blood vessels, and uterus.
+Type III (aka Type 3) promotes healthy skin and good gut health.
+It’s present inside your intestines, muscles, blood vessels, and uterus.
 This type of collagen is largely responsible for skin elasticity, hydration, and a healthy digestive system.

 Collagen supplements can come in either powder or capsule form.
 And because they boast protein, some folks use powdered collagen as protein powder.